Storage options in Azure Database for PostgreSQL - Flexible Server

 The default behavior is to increase the disk size to the next premium SSD storage tier.
 This increase is always double in both size and cost, regardless of whether you start the storage scaling operation manually or through storage autogrow.
 Enabling storage autogrow is valuable when you're managing unpredictable workloads, because it automatically detects low-storage conditions and scales up the storage accordingly.

 The process of scaling storage is performed online without causing any downtime, except when the disk is provisioned at 4,096 GiB.
 This exception is a limitation of Azure Managed disks.
 If a disk is already 4,096 GiB, the storage scaling activity isn't triggered, even if storage autogrow is turned on.
 In such cases, you need to scale your storage manually.
-Manual scaling is an offline operation that you should plan according to your business requirements.
+Please rememeber that in this specific case, manual scaling is an offline operation and should be scheduled in alignment with your business needs.

 Remember that storage can only be scaled up, not down.